What is Iyengar Yoga?

 Can I drop into a class?

-Pre-registraion is required for all classes at our studio.
-If you are interested in signing up for a class, please contact Graham about drop-ins.
+Drop-ins are always welcome when space allows!
+We’re happy to have you at any time.
+Pre-registraion is required, so if you are interested in signing up for a class, please contact Graham.
 Drop-ins are $22 for a 90 minute class, $18 for a 60 minute class.

 How do I prepare for class?